How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

-By the end of this article, you’ll be able to recognize if there’s an intruder on your WhatsApp account, learn how they could get into your account and what you can do to prevent it, and you’ll also learn what you can do to get back control of your account in case you have been hacked.
+You’ll be able to tell if there’s an intruder on your WhatsApp account, learn how they could get access to it and what you can do to fix it and prevent future hacks.

 Therefore, the highest possibility of your account being hacked is that the intruder had access to your phone or any other device that you use for your WhatsApp.

-First, here are a couple of ways unauthorized people might go through to gain access to your account:
+Here are a few methods unauthorized users might utilize to access your account:

 1. WhatsApp Web